Tayyaba-Abro/CodSoft-Internship-Task---Titanic-Survival-Prediction/README.md

 -- **Survival by Passenger Class:** First-class passengers had the highest survival rate, emphasizing the privilege associated with higher class.
 Second-class passengers, on the other hand, faced the lowest survival rate among the other classes.

 Throughout this journey, we employed data preprocessing, exploratory data analysis, and logistic regression modeling to derive these insights.
 While our analysis provides valuable historical context, it's essential to remember that these findings are based on data from a specific event in history and may not generalize to all scenarios.
-This project highlights the power of data analysis in unraveling patterns and stories hidden within datasets.
-It also serves as a reminder of the human stories behind the numbers—the individuals who experienced the Titanic tragedy.